jamesaphoenix/Python_For_SEO/README.md

 6. [How To Download Multiple Image URLs To Your Computer](https://github.com/jamesaphoenix/Python_For_SEO/tree/master/6_downloading_multiple_images)
 7. [How To Compress Single & Multiple Images](https://github.com/jamesaphoenix/Python_For_SEO/tree/master/7_image_compression)
 8. [How To Resize & Compress Single & Multiple Images](https://github.com/jamesaphoenix/Python_For_SEO/tree/master/8_resizing_images)
-9.How To Convert Images To Newer Formats (.webp)
+9. How To Convert Images To Newer Formats (.webp)

 ## Screaming Frog Automation